エジプト

 • Lunch

-• Private Car Transfer After the sightseeing, we will take you to the hotel.
+• Private transfer After sightseeing, you will be taken to the hotel.

 • Dinner